za-rakib/Gallerya/README2.md

 A mobile app that displays a gallery of images fetched from the JSONPlaceholder API.
 Users can browse thumbnails, view image details, search, and access images offline.

+This has been developed using `React Native` for both `iOS` and `Android`.
+Currently using Node v18.16.0 , java 20.0.2 and Ruby version 3.0.0p0 to build.

 ## Features

 - **Gallery Screen**: Responsive grid layout with image thumbnails.